HealthSamurai/documentation/api-1/fhir-api/search-1/_include-and-_revinclude.md

 # \_include & \_revinclude

-A client can add related resources to a search result using **(rev)include** and **with** parameters.
+A client can add related resources to a search result using **[(rev)include](https://www.hl7.org/fhir/search.html#revinclude)** FHIR parameters and **with** Aidbox parameter.
 In ORM frameworks, such feature is sometimes called an "associations eager loading".
 This technique can save extra roundtrips from the client to the server and potential N+1 problem.

 For example, you may want to get encounters with patients (each encounter refers to):